twodeadgirls/twodeadgirls.github.io/aboutme.md

   <br  />
 <p>
 <strong>Equipment</strong>
- <p>Eqquipment used is a Fuji XPro2 (stills) and XT-3 (video) along with <a href="https://www.fujifilmusa.com/products/digital_cameras/x-lenses/">their fixed x series lenses- 16/23/35/56</a>.
+ <p>Equipment used is a Fuji XPro2 (stills) and XT-3 (video) along with <a href="https://www.fujifilmusa.com/products/digital_cameras/x-lenses/">their fixed x series lenses- 16/23/35/56</a>.
 Fuji’s system is small weatherproof and very durable.
 It's sensor captures a gorgeous spectrum of color.
    Seasonally I work as a mountain guide in the wilderness of the San Juan mountains of Colorado between 10 and 14 thousand feet in elevation so my camera must fit in a backpack, be lightweight and work in any weather condition.
 Digitally I keep things minimal using an iPad pro, editing kept to a minimum.
 With the iPad I've found I can use open source software, Jekyll and Github to maintain this page to record my ideas.
 The core idea is mobile and self reliant, not needing electricity except what a backpack based solar unit can provide and avoid the use of a laptop or desktop.
 If I can't do all I need to do on the hood of my truck then it does'nt work.

    <br  />
 <p>
-<strong>Recent work</strong>
+<strong>Recent</strong>
+  <p> 2018 Back to Malheur: Two Years Later, PBS

-  <p>In 2016 I filmed part of <a href="https://www.pbs.org/video/no-mans-land-trailer-yuftvd/">“No Man’s Land”</a> a documentary about the armed takeover of the Malheur National Wildlife Refuge in Oregon to protest a ranching family’s incarceration.
+  <p>2016 <a href="https://www.pbs.org/video/no-mans-land-trailer-yuftvd/">“No Man’s Land”</a> a documentary about the armed takeover of the Malheur National Wildlife Refuge in Oregon to protest a ranching family’s incarceration.
 The film was nominated for the Best Documentary at the Denver International Film Festival and nominated Best Documentary Feature at the Tribeca Film Festival in 2017.
 It was awarded the Best Documentary Film at the Gasparilla International Film Festival in 2018.

-<p>In 2014 I was awarded the Zilphea Horton Grant by the <a href="https://www.highlandercenter.org">Highlander Foundation</a>.
-  This was used to research and <a href="https://medium.com/@jonbcarroll/leaked-documents-reveal-dothan-police-department-alleged-to-have-planted-drugs-f89109dc196e"> document victims</a> in a community ranked by Harvard's Center for Government Ethics as one of the most corrupt in the nation - Alabama’s 20th judicial district.
+<p>2014 The Zilphea Horton Grant by the <a href="https://www.highlandercenter.org">Highlander Foundation</a> used to research and <a href="https://medium.com/@jonbcarroll/leaked-documents-reveal-dothan-police-department-alleged-to-have-planted-drugs-f89109dc196e"> document victims</a> in a community ranked by Harvard's Center for Government Ethics as one of the most corrupt in the nation - Alabama’s 20th judicial district.
 A book of these photographs, “Save the Kennys” is forthcoming.
 <p>

   <br  />